Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 The message "written successfully" will be displayed.

-6. In step 5, the Lock Pro can be locked or unlocked by holding the smartphone over the successfully written NFC tag
+6. In step 5, the Lock Pro can be locked or unlocked by holding the smartphone over the successfully written NFC tag within Bluetooth range.

-within Bluetooth range

-.

-7. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 Note: Only one action can be written to an NFC Tag.
 It is not possible to delete an already registered action.
 Writing a second action will automatically overwrite the previous action.
 Therefore, at least two NFC tags are required to lock or unlock your door.